 1. Gather a representative sample of your content

 In the same room as the whiteboard work with your key content creators and owners of the brand identity.
 Review all the selected content as the best examples of the brand voice you hope to embody.
 Discuss common themes across all of those pieces.
 Group the examples into three related buckets.
-If your brand was a person, how would you describe its personality to someone?
+Think of it like this, if your brand was a person, how would you describe its personality to someone?
 At this point, also talk about how you would describe your competitors as people, too.
 Also ask yourself, how do your brand’s personality traits make you different?

 Let’s create an example using three broad traits: